erencice/AI-Data-Science-Roadmap/README.md

 3.  **Detailed Reference and Support Resource**

     * [Everything You Always Wanted to Know About Mathematics (PDF)](https://www.math.cmu.edu/~jmackey/151_128/bws_book.pdf) – Use as a detailed reference for clarifying concepts when needed.
-    * [The Theory of Matrices - Gantmacher (PDF)](https://webhomes.maths.ed.ac.uk/~v1ranick/papers/gantmacher1.pdf) – Additional detailed reference for clarifying concepts.
+    * [The Theory of Matrices - Gantmacher (PDF)](https://webhomes.maths.ed.ac.uk/~v1ranick/papers/gantmacher1.pdf) – Additional detailed reference for clarifying matrices concepts.

 ### Resource Priority